carbon-io/carbond/docs/guide/collections.rst

         This is the name of the ID property of a collection object (e.g., ``{<idParameter>: "foo", "bar": "baz"}``).
     :js:attr:`~carbond.collections.Collection.idHeader`
-        This is the name of the HTTP response header that will contain the object ID or IDs when objects are created in the collection.
+        This is the name of the HTTP response header that will contain the EJSON serialized object ID or IDs when objects are created in the collection.

 Note, most of these properties already have sane defaults (see:
 :js:class:`~carbond.collections.Collection` for more details).